SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Service_Definition_Basic.md

 The connector makes active alarms and subscribed elements available in the service.

-Enhanced services require a DataMiner version of **9.0.3.0** or higher.

 ### Version Info

 | Range                | Key Features     | Based on     | System Impact     |